Beatbox (NCT Dream song): Background and release

 In January 2022, SM Entertainment confirmed that NCT Dream would release their second studio album in March.
 Following several sets of teasers, Glitch Mode was released on March 28.
 On May 9, SM Entertainment confirmed that the repackaged version of Glitch Mode, titled Beatbox, would be released on May 30.
 It would feature four new tracks, including "Beatbox", which would serve as the lead single.
 Starting on May 14, teaser images were released through the group's social media platforms.
 On May 30, the song was released with an accompanying music video.
+The English version of the song was released on March 21, 2023.

 Composition

-"Beatbox" was written by Jeong Ha-ri and was composed by Brice Fox, Emily Kim, Jurek Reunamaki and Michael Jade, who worked on the arrangement with Imlay.
-It is an hip hop, R&B and teen pop song featuring beatboxing samples with lyrics inspired by the themes typical of old-school and 90s hip hop.
+"Beatbox" was written by Jeong Ha-ri and was composed by Brice Fox, Emily Kim, Jurek Reunamaki, and Michael Jade, who worked on the arrangement with Imlay.
+It is a hip hop, R&B and teen pop song featuring beatboxing samples with lyrics inspired by the themes typical of old-school and 90s hip hop.
 The song was composed in the key of E minor with a tempo of 94 beats per minute.

 Commercial performance

 In South Korea, "Beatbox" debuted at number one on the Gaon Digital Chart for the issue dated May 29–June 4, 2022.
-The song also debuted atop the component Download Chart.
-It also debuted at number two and 55 on the component BGM Chart and Streaming Chart, respectively.
 "Beatbox" reached number 12 on the Billboard South Korea Songs.
 In Japan, the song peaked at number 55 on the Billboard Japan Hot 100 chart for the issue dated June 11, 2022.
 In Singapore, it peaked at number 17 on the RIAS Top Regional chart.
 In the United States, "Beatbox" peaked at number 9 on the US World Digital Song Sales chart.
 The song debuted at number 147 on the Billboard Global Excl.
 US for the issue dated June 11, 2022.